gcpantazis/Canvas-Photobooth/README.md

 How to use
 -------------------------------------------------------------
-If you want to try to use this, you'll need the following software / objects.
+If you want to try to use this, you'll need the following:

-  * An arduino board to run the buttons (but as mentioned below, you could just hack a keyboard apart instead)
+  * An Arduino board to run the buttons (but as mentioned below, you could just hack a keyboard apart instead)
   * MAMP, or some other Apache/PHP setup with postfix support.
 I just use MAMP Pro.
   * A Flickr account, if you follow it exactly.
 But it can also forward the photos to any email address.